esquires/ieee_paper_markdown_pandoc/README.md

 # Autobuild Your Documents
 0. `brew install fswatch`

-I've also included a script that will watch for files being modified and run the makefile.
-Just run the `watch.sh` script (which needs `fswatch`) in a different terminal window and then edit your document files.
+Run `make watch` in a different terminal window to have `fswatch` watch your files and automatically build them as you edit them.
 If you use the [Skim app](https://skim-app.sourceforge.io) as your PDF reader, it will pick up the changes to the PDF automatically.
 If you use Preview, you'll have to switch to another app and then switch back to see the changes.

 # Thanks
 To Daniel Graziotin whose repo I forked: